 Resolution Methods

 The basic tools for resolution are the Edit, Create, and Delete procedures described earlier.
 However, each conflict represents a unique circumstance and must be considered carefully to ensure that the correct steps are takes for resolution.
-In the previous example, two different users coincidentally created the same username, so one was renamed to avoid the conflict.
-Consider the scenario, where one user created the same account on two different installations.
-Even though the raised conflict is identical, in this case the correct solution is to delete one of the duplicated users, rather than leaving two users for the same person.
+The next section discusses an example where two users are created with the same login, so one is renamed to resolve the conflict.
+Consider the scenario, however, where one user created the same account on two different installations.
+Even though the raised conflict is identical, in the second case the correct solution may be to delete one of the duplicated users, rather than leaving two users for the same person.
 This illustrates the need for a strong knowledge of DDMS as a whole when resolving conflicts.
+It is important to note that deleting objects through the resolver is especially risky, and this illustration is meant to demonstrate that one conflict can have multiple solutions depending on context.
+The illustration should not be viewed as an advocacy of delete operations.

 Conflict resolution control flow

 When a conflict occurs during an import, the import process pauses and waits for the conflict to be resolved.
 A new tab opens showing the error message and the object that caused the conflict.
 The conflict must be resolved before the import process can continue.
 Note that while the resolver opens the conflicting object automatically, other object may need to be edited as well to preserve data integrity in the system.
 A single import may contain multiple conflicts.
 It is impossible to abort an import once the process has started.
-In addition, it is critical that the manager is not closed nor is the computer shutdown while an import is in progress.
-Doing so can result in corrupt and incomplete data, which may not be recoverable.

 Uniqueness Constraints